Protons accumulate at the graphene-water interface: Methods

 The MLP model was systematically developed over five generations.
 The first generation involved a training set obtained from previous work \cite{quasionedimensional}, enhanced by an active learning procedure \cite{cnnp_2020, complex_2021} to incorporate structures that explicitly account for water-carbon interactions at slit widths of 5 and 6.5\;\AA.
 This included conditions ranging from low- to high-density water at various temperatures, including 100, 300, and 600\;K. The second generation incorporated structures obtained from path integral MD simulations to capture the quantum fluctuations of the nuclei in our model.
 For the third generation, we targeted various slit widths, including 6, 10, 15, and 20\;\AA, and included structures corresponding to these dimensions.
 In the fourth generation, we conducted an additional round of active learning to refine the model based on the conditions sampled thus far.
 This led to the fifth generation, which included configurations of neutral frames containing a protonic defect pair (both a hydronium and a hydroxide ion) under both bulk water conditions and confined conditions at slit widths of 6, 10, 13\;\AA.
 To avoid the complications of applying a background charge for charge neutrality, we did not include isolated protonic defects as suggested in Ref.~\citenum{marsalek_mlp_pt}.
 The final model consisted of 3,378 structures, with 1,303 involving graphene interfaces and 2,075 associated with bulk conditions.

 \textbf{Molecular Dynamics Simulations.} All MD simulations reported herein, which were based on the MLP, were performed using the ASE software \cite{ase_2017} at a temperature of 300 K, unless explicitly stated otherwise, in the NVT ensemble.
 A time step of 0.5 fs was employed, and simulations utilized a Langevin thermostat with a friction coefficient of 2.5\;ps$^{-1}$.
 For each of the five slit widths and two species, we conducted five independent simulations.
 Each simulation included a 90\;ps equilibration period followed by a 4\;ns production run, resulting in a total of over 200\;ns of simulation time.
 Uncertainties in reported values were calculated using the standard deviation from these replicates.

+All systems were simulated in orthorhombic simulation cells employing periodic boundary conditions in all three directions.
 The simulation cells were initially set up by randomly packing several molecules between the graphene sheets to form one to five well-defined layers of water.
+To prevent interactions between the periodic images, 15\;\AA\; vacuum (exceeding the model's receptive field) was added in the $z$ direction of these initial configurations.
 To achieve equilibrium density, the graphene sheets were treated in a fully flexible manner, allowing them to adapt without additional constraints.
 To validate the findings reported, we conducted additional MLP-based biased simulations using umbrella sampling to compare the free energy profiles reported.
 See \tochange{Section S1 and S4} for further details.